7 Days in Croatia Itinerary: Realistic Routes That Actually Work

 Zadar

-Be sure to stop by the Sea Organ and Sun Salutation in the late afternoon or evening for a musical and theatrical nighttime performance.
+Be sure to stop by the Sea Organ and Sun Salutation in the late afternoon or evening to hear the Sea Organ’s wave-powered sounds and see the Sun Salutation’s light display after dark.

 Ston